joaoubaldo/dirshare/README.md

 Requirements
 ------------
 - Setuptools (for installing dirshare and its Python dependencies)
-- Access to a mongo database server
+- (optional) Access to a mongo database server

 **Note** Pillow library uses system libraries to decode specific type of files.
 If you get "IOError: decoder XXX not available" while loading some images,